 Microtrons were predecessors of recirculating linacs.
-The largest SRF recirculating linac is at Thomas Jefferson Accelerator Facility (JLab, Newport news, Virginia), which will accelerate polarized electron beam to 12 GeV by passing them 5- times through two SRF linear accelerators operating at RF frequency of 1.5 GHz.
+The largest SRF recirculating linac is undergoing an up-grade at Thomas Jefferson Accelerator Facility, which will accelerate polarized electron beam to 12 GeV by passing them 5-times through two SRF linear accelerators operating at RF frequency of 1.5 GHz.